up2u/shell/config_files/dotemacs/readme.txt

+1:
 in file ecb-upgrade.el
-comment some line ine  function  ecb-check-requirements
+comment the following line in function  ecb-check-requirements

          ;; check if vedet-version is correct
     when (or (not (boundp 'cedet-version))